Where will Giannis Go? Houston.

 First, know what you want.
 This step is about eliminating uncertainty before you ever negotiate, so price becomes the only variable.
 Research the car and trim level(s) that you want along with any options you want and anything you absolutely do not want.
 This helps you be clear on where you’re flexible.

 If needed, go to a dealer, tell them you’re not looking to buy right then, but want to test drive and look at cars.
 You can also watch video reviews on YouTube or ask LLMs like ChatGPT to help you explore exactly what you want.
-This preparation time prevents you making an error during negotiations.
+This preparation time prevents you from making an error during negotiations.

 For me, I knew I wanted a Hybrid SX with 8 seats (not 7) and I didn’t need any options.
 I definitely did not want the Entertainment Screens in the rear rows – I would not have taken them for free.
 I was not particularly interested in the highest level trim, the SX Prestige, but I was open to it if there was an 8 seat model for a screaming deal – meaning if the dealer could offer a better value price on the SX Prestige than the SX, I would be open.